-We expect that assigning our LV embedded network customers to the Embedded Network tariff will have an average impact on customers network bills of 12%, which represents the unwinding of a historical inequity.
+We expect that assigning our LV embedded network customers to the Embedded Network tariff will have an average impact on customers network bills of 9%, which represents the unwinding of a historical inequity while recognising the potential for incremental opex savings45.
 Figure 37 illustrates the expected distribution of bill impacts across impacted embedded network customers.